World's Hottest Tour: Commercial reception

 Initially, the first announcement of the tour was composed of 29 dates in total, including 17 in the United States in stadiums.
 Following the announcement, six more shows were added due the high demand of the tickets, including second dates on in Miami, Houston, Los Angeles, San Diego and Las Vegas.

 For the Chile concerts, 80,000 tickets were sold out in minutes, however, over 1.6 millions of fans were waiting to buy tickets.
 In Santo Domingo, the first concert was sold out in its first day of sales, and a second date was added.
 In Peru, 400,000 fans were reported to be waiting online to buy tickets for the second date.
 In Costa Rica, the tickets were sold out within minutes of being released for sale.
-In Mexico City only, it is estimated that approximately 4.5 millions of fans queued in order to purchase one of the 115,000 tickets officially available, making it the concert tour with the biggest demand in the history of the country.
+In Mexico City only, it is estimated that approximately 4.5 millions of fans queued to purchase one of the 115,000 tickets officially available, making it the concert tour with the biggest demand in the history of the country.